Deadeye5589/RedButton/README.md

 ## Well here you go.
 **What you need to buy:**

-* https://www.amazon.de/gp/product/B074JBGWYW/ - The Big Red Button which is this all about
+* https://www.amazon.de/gp/product/B074JBGWYW/ - The Big Red Button which this is all about
-* https://www.amazon.de/gp/product/B07CRY9QTK - DFPlayer Module which plays sound from a Mini SD Card
+* https://www.amazon.de/gp/product/B07CRY9QTK - DFPlayer Module to play sounds from a Mini SD Card
 * https://www.amazon.de/gp/product/B076KS2QDS - Digispark a small size Atiny85 Board
-* Some WS2812 LEDs to your liking - The project uses 4 LEDs
+* Some WS2812 LEDs to your liking - The project uses 4 LEDs of them
 * A 5V Power Supply with more than 500mA
 * A Mini SD Card